rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 hdfs dfs -put ./transactions.txt input
 {% endhighlight %}

-And for command line testing
-{% highlight bash %}
-cat ./transactions.txt ./users.txt > ./transactions_and_users.txt
-{% endhighlight %}

 ## Code

-We divide the task into two parts.
-First part solves the question of a join.
-Second part is responsible for counting distinct by key.
+This job logically has two parts, so I will divide the code in the same way.
+Firstly we solve the problem of joining the two datasets to associate a location to each purchase, and secondly we use this joined dataset to evaluate how many unique locations each product has been sold in.

-The code for the both parts of the solution and data used in this post can be found in my [`hive examples` GitHub repository][github].
+The code for the both parts of the solution and data used in this post can be found in my [GitHub repository][github].

-## Join
+### Part 1: Joining

 Mapper:

 {% highlight python %}

 #!/usr/bin/env python
 import sys
 for line in sys.stdin:
+    # Setting some defaults
 	user_id = ""
 	product_id = "-"
 	location = "-"

 	line = line.strip()
 	splits = line.split("\t")
-	if len(splits) == 5:
+	if len(splits) == 5: # Transactions have more columns than users
 		user_id = splits[2]
 		product_id = splits[1]
 	else:
 		user_id = splits[0]
 		location = splits[3]
 	print '%s\t%s\t%s' % (user_id,product_id,location)

 {% endhighlight %}

 Reducer:

 {% highlight python %}
 #!/usr/bin/env python
 import sys